mit-orcd/orcd-rag/orcd_docs/pycharm.md

 ## Requesting a Compute Node

-To run PyCharm on a compute node, you first need to request an interactive job with 4 cores on the cluster.
+To run PyCharm on a compute node, you first need to request an interactive job with at least 4 cores on the cluster.
 PyCharm recommends using 4 cores so that the application can run more quickly.
+Request more resources as required by your code.

 ```bash
 salloc -N 1 -n 4 -p mit_normal